-- · Online application with essay and application fee (www.worcester.edu/apply) - · Bachelor's degree with a minimum GPA of 2.75. - Two letters of recommendation from a professional or academic source. - · Official GRE, GMAT or MAT scores. - Prerequisite courses: Introductory courses in Principles of Management, Microeconomics, Macroeconomics, and a course in political science.
+- · Online application with essay and application fee (www.worcester.edu/apply) - · Bachelor's degree with a minimum GPA of 2.75. - Two letters of recommendation from a professional or academic source. - Prerequisite courses: Introductory courses in Principles of Management, Microeconomics, Macroeconomics, and a course in political science.
 A course in financial accounting is highly recommended. - Students may take up to six (6) credits before matriculation.